haseeb-heaven/gemini-interpreter/README.md

 ![expected_output](https://github.com/haseeb-heaven/AutoBard-Coder/blob/master/resources/employees_chart.png?raw=true "")</br>

 ## Directory Structure
-This application uses the Bard API to interact with bard and refine the results for coding purposes.
+This application uses the Gemini API to interact with Gemini and refine the results for coding purposes.
 All data that is generated is stored in the following directories:
-- `response`: This directory contains all the responses from bard.
+- `response`: This directory contains all the responses from Gemini.
-- `codes`: This directory contains all the code generated from bard.
+- `codes`: This directory contains all the code generated from Gemini.
-- `uploads`: This directory contains all the data that is uploaded to bard.
+- `uploads`: This directory contains all the data that is uploaded to Gemini.
-- `lib`: This directory contains all the libraries for bardcoder.
+- `lib`: This directory contains all the libraries for Geminicoder.
-- `resources`: This directory contains all the resources for bardcoder.
+- `resources`: This directory contains all the resources for Geminicoder.

 ## Features
-Some of the features of AutoBard-Coder include:
+Some of the features of Gemini-Coder include:
-- **Automatic** _code generation_ from bard responses
+- **Automatic** _code generation_ from Gemini responses
 - **Refinement** of code for coding purposes
 - Ability to **fix/debug** its own code
-- Ability to generate **single** or **multiple** responses from bard
+- Ability to generate **single** or **multiple** responses from Gemini
 - Ability to **save** responses and run them locally
 - Ability to access _local files_ for code interpretation
 - **Data analysis** and machine learning capabilities
-- **Graphs** and **Charts** generation from bard responses
+- **Graphs** and **Charts** generation from Gemini responses
 - Ability to **upload files** for data analysis and machine learning.
 - Share code with others with powerered by **ShareGPT**.
 - Advanced **safety measures** to detect the safety of the code generated.